-Abhishek Dilip Dudhal is presently a student at Jawaharlal Nehru University.
+Abhishek Dilip Dudhal is an alumnus of Veermata Jijabai Technological Institute.
 Sagar Nilay Mahajan works with PwC India.

 Economic analysis has been evolving during the past few decades with the increase in computational power, which has given rise to a variety of mathematical tools such as statistical modelling and machine learning algorithms.
 These advancements are playing a major role in economic research.
 Extensive use of these technologies can aid in formulating a mathematical relationship between economic equality and economic freedom.
 It will provide a new perspective to the classical political and socio-economic debate.
 Economic equality is defined as the situation in an economy in which income, goods and resources are distributed equally.
 Gini Index is a statistical dispersion used in measuring wealth distribution of a nation.
 It is a measure of inequality.
 Qualitatively, equality and inequality are inverses of each other.
 Increase in inequality implies a decrease in equality, and vice-versa.
 Economic freedom is defined as the freedom to produce, trade and consume any goods and services acquired without use of force, fraud or theft.
 Economic Freedom Index , which measures impact of freedom and the free market in the world, has been taken into consideration for measuring economic freedom.
 Gerald W. Scully claims that “economic freedom reduces income inequality”.
 John R. Carter’s regression analysis tried to contradict the result obtained by Scully by saying that economic freedom and economic equality have negative relation.
 Allen L. Webster supports Carter’s study, but he has considered the data only from various states in the USA.
 Regression analysis and curve fitting are widely used statistical tools for analysis of correlation between two variables.
 This paper uses polynomial regression curve fitting for comparative study between Economic Freedom Index and Gini Index of various countries.
 Our research aims to verify the above research works with updated values of Gini Index and Economic Freedom Index while taking into consideration various countries.